-Gottfried Wilhelm Leibniz was born in Leipzig, Germany on June 21, 1646.
+Gottfried Wilhelm Leibniz was born in Leipzig, Germany in 1646.
 His father died when he was just five years old.
 He was raised by his mother, whose religious and moral beliefs fostered his interest in philosophy.
 He taught himself to read Latin by age twelve and started studying Greek.
 In grade school, he learned about Aristotle’s logic and theory of categorizing knowledge, but he was dissatisfied with what he was learning and began working on his own ideas for ordering logical truths.
 This would later develop into his ability to perform difficult mathematical proofs.

 In 1661, Leibniz entered the University of Leipzig.
 He studied philosophy and mathematics, graduating with a bachelor’s degree in 1663.
 The following fall, he started working toward a doctorate in law.
 Soon after, he was awarded his master's degree in philosophy, his mother died, and Leibniz continued with his studies, eventually earning a bachelor's degree in law.
 He was denied the doctorate in law at Leipzig, but he immediately went to the University of Altdorf, where he received a doctorate in law in February 1667.

 Leibniz was interested in a variety of subjects, including the sciences, law, and literature.
 After completing his education, he worked for the Nuremberg Alchemical Society, followed by the courts in Mainz.
 He also dabbled in politics, organizing campaigns to persuade the French not to attack German areas and talking with philosophers about such topics as church reunification.
 In 1672, he began seriously studying geometry, mathematics, and physics in Paris.
 He also worked on determinants and on methods for solving systems of linear equations.